configcat/docs/website/docs/glossary.md

 #### Kill Switch

-A kill switch is a mechanism used to shut down or disable a device or program.
+A kill switch is a mechanism that can be used to quickly disable a feature or an entire application in case of an emergency.

 ## L